clintonbf/Clints-doc-project/docs/configuration.md

 ## Introduction
 This procedure will outline how to substitute an instructor for your class.

-Substitions are done using MindBody Business mobile app.
+Substitutions are done using MindBody Business mobile app.

-**Note**: ensure your substitute has confirmed their availability prior to making the substitution in MindBody.

-## Making the substitution

 ### Before you begin
 Make sure the MindBody business app is installed on your phone.
 You can obtain it from the the [Google Play store](https://play.google.com/store/apps/details?id=com.mindbodyonline.express&hl=en) or the [Apple app store](https://apps.apple.com/us/app/mindbody-business/id599125654)

+## Making the substitution

+**Note**: ensure your substitute has consented to substituting prior to making the substitution in MindBody.

 1. Select either the 'My Schedule' or 'All staff'  option from the drop-down menu at the top of the screen.
 2. Scroll left/right on the dates to the date in question.